grange85/ahfow-www/_posts/2006/2006-01-29-galaxie-500-and-related-artists-faq-out-of-date.markdown

 <li>Flowers
 <li>Blue Thunder
 <li>Decomposing Trees
-<li>Don't Let Our Youth Go To Waste (Richman)</ul>
+<li>Don't Let Our Youth Go to Waste (Richman)</ul>
 <p>Recorded  30 October 1990 - Broadcast 4 November 1990
 <ul>
 <li>Moonshot (Buffy St Marie)
 <li>Submission (Sex Pistols)
 <li>When Will You Come Home
 <li>Final Day (Moxham) - (this version of Final Day has Naomi doing the vocal)</ul></p>
-<p>According to an interview Damon & Naomi gave in Ptolemaic Terrascope(issue 23) these will &quot;probably surface at some point&quot;.</p>
+<p>According to an interview Damon & Naomi gave in Ptolemaic Terrascope(issue 23) these will "probably surface at some point".</p>
 <li><a name="II4">Why did Galaxie 500 split?</a>
-<p>The generally considered reasoning behind the split was simply thatDean Wareham decided he didn't want to be in the band anymore.Damon & Naomi gave a very thorough interview in &quot;The PtolemaicTerrascope&quot; magazine (issue 23) where they give their version ofthe events that led to the split.
+<p>The generally considered reasoning behind the split was simply thatDean Wareham decided he didn't want to be in the band anymore.Damon & Naomi gave a very thorough interview in "The PtolemaicTerrascope" magazine (issue 23) where they give their version ofthe events that led to the split.
 As far as I know Dean hasn't givena full public explanation for his decision.</p>
 <li><a name="II5">Why were Luna called Luna2 (or Luna squared)?</a>
 <p>I beleive that a US new age singer was using the name Luna and so Lunapark was released as Luna2, after which an agreement/settlement was reached with the artist in question.</p>
 <li><a name="II6">Why did Stanley Demeski leave Luna?</a>
-<p>Stanley's reluctance to tour was the officially given reason for hisdeparture from the band - these two quotes from interviews given tomusic magazine &quot;Stomp and Stammer&quot; (<a href="http://monsterbit.com/stammer/">http://monsterbit.com/stammer/</a>)give a bit more insight into the separation...</p>
+<p>Stanley's reluctance to tour was the officially given reason for hisdeparture from the band - these two quotes from interviews given tomusic magazine "Stomp and Stammer" (<a href="http://monsterbit.com/stammer/">http://monsterbit.com/stammer/</a>)give a bit more insight into the separation...</p>
-<p>&quot;But I was never really in Luna.
+<p>"But I was never really in Luna.
 I was an employee of the band andI made it clear from the beginning that whenever we went on theroad, I had to be paid.
-Then, they sort of ran out of money and atthat point, they just kept bugging me to tour with them but I justwasn't that into it to be honest with you.&quot;<br />Stanley Demeski - &quot;Stomp & Stammer&quot; - June 1997</p>
+Then, they sort of ran out of money and atthat point, they just kept bugging me to tour with them but I justwasn't that into it to be honest with you."<br />Stanley Demeski - "Stomp & Stammer" - June 1997</p>
-<p>&quot;He didn't like touring I guess that was true with everyone in TheFeelies, but I got tired of begging and twisting his arm.
-And itwas kind of always that way from the beginning, he made that sortof clear, that he would rather stay home.&quot;<br />Dean Wareham - &quot;Stomp & Stammer - September 1997</p>
+<p>"He didn't like touring I guess that was true with everyone in TheFeelies, but I got tired of begging and twisting his arm.
+And itwas kind of always that way from the beginning, he made that sortof clear, that he would rather stay home."<br />Dean Wareham - "Stomp & Stammer - September 1997</p>
 <li><a name="II7">Haven't I heard ... in a TV commercial?</a>
-<p>The Luna track &quot;California (All The Way)&quot; has appeared as thesoundtrack to at least two TV commercials - Calvin Klein CK1 (in theUS) and American Express (in the UK).<br />The Galaxie 500 track &quot;Instrumental&quot; from the album &quot;Today&quot; hasrecently (Sept 99) appeared in a US TV commercial for Acura cars.</p>
+<p>The Luna track "California (All the Way)" has appeared as thesoundtrack to at least two TV commercials - Calvin Klein CK1 (in theUS) and American Express (in the UK).<br />The Galaxie 500 track "Instrumental" from the album "Today" hasrecently (Sept 99) appeared in a US TV commercial for Acura cars.</p>
 <li><a name="II8">Haven't I heard ... in a film?</a>
 <p>Galaxie 500 songs have appeared in (unconfirmed)...<br />Remembering Sex (aka: Getting Off) (1998 - dir: Julie Lynch)</p>
 <p>Luna songs/music have appeared in the following films...<br />I Shot Andy Warhol (1996 - dir: Mary Harron) - Soundtrack available<br />Mr Jealousy (1997 - dir: Noah Baumbach) - Soundtrack available<br />Thursday (1998 - dir: Skip Woods)<br />Irma Vep (1996 - dir: Olivier Assayas)</p>